UCC-CE-iTinAEC/osp-scraper/README.md

 ## Settings

 `FILES_STORE` is the root path to save files.
-This may be a path on the local filesystem, or an S3 URL like `s3://<bucket>/<directory>`.
+This may be a path on the local filesystem, or an S3 URL like `s3://<bucket>/<prefix>/`.
 If using S3, the bucket must already exist.
+You must include the trailing slash when using S3.

 `FILES_EXTENSTIONS` is a set of binary filename extensions that should be downloaded (*without* leading `.`).
 All text files (HTML, XML, etc.) will be